New Club Recognition Process

 The following criteria must be met before club status is considered.

 The club's purpose and function must be consistent with the mission statement of the institution(s).
 A clearly defined statement on how the club's mission is consistent with the mission of the institution(s) and the Catholic, Benedictine tradition must be included in the constitution.

 Membership is open to all CSB/SJU students exclusively.
 Currently enrolled students must be allowed to join any recognized club.
 Student club's agree to comply with the Institution’s Joint Human Rights Policy in regard to membership.
 Clubs must have at least 10 student members in order to be recognized.

 A club must have a constitution that clearly states its purpose and function.
-Please follow the constitution template on the Student Activities website as closely as possible.
-New constitutions should be submitted electronically to firstname.lastname@example.org and to email@example.com.
-Contact Trish Doran at x5038 if you have questions.
+Please follow the constitution template on the Student Leadership & Engagement website as closely as possible.
+New constitutions should be submitted electronically to email@example.com and to Dylan Maanum (firstname.lastname@example.org).
+Contact Dylan Maanum at x2211 if you have questions.

 All student clubs require advisors who are employees of CSB/SJU.
 Advisors must complete an Advisor Contract for club recognition, and each year after that as part of club registration.

 Student clubs must comply with the Joint Club Board Guidelines.
 The guidelines devised by the Joint Club Board apply to both joint and individual campus clubs.

 The JCB evaluates whether a potential club meets start-up guidelines.
 It assesses the constitution of each proposed club and votes on whether to recognize the club or not.

 Once a club has been officially approved, the JCB works with the organization to ensure that JCB guidelines are being met and that the club receives the necessary support.
 The JCB also reviews club grievances and develops club/organization policy.

 Students are welcomed to initiate and organize clubs whose stated purpose is consistent with the two institution’s mission statements and its Catholic, Benedictine tradition.